brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

 ![Document as app](../../img/dataDrivenDroplist.jpg "document")

-To handle this functionality the index.html file has the following function.
+To handle the creation of a drop list of packagetypes in the index.html file we have the following function.

 ```js
       function displayPkgTypeDropList() {